Trackunit/developer-hub/api-docs/time-series-usage.md

 }
 ```

 By analyzing the response and comparing it to the response of Example 1, we can verify that the response is returning the daily increase.
-For example, on the 1st of May, the engine had 649.333 hours at the beginning of the day and 651.117 hours at the end, resulting in an increase of 1.78 hours, which matches our "increase" response.
+For example, on the 1st of May, the machine had operated 649.333 hours at the beginning of the day and 651.117 hours at the end, resulting in an increase of 1.78 hours, which matches our "increase" response.

 ## Example 3: Combining metrics to find days with high fuel consumption and engine idle hours